Vietnam & Cambodia

 Just Added!
 Dine by Candlelight at Angkor

 Fall under the spell of Angkor by candlelight at an exclusive, private dinner hosted at Prast Dravan Temple.
 Hear the dulcet tones of Cambodian music and enjoy a special performance of the Apsara, a traditional Khmer dance performed in intricate costumes that relates the region’s classical myths in graceful movements.
-Experience the candlelit dinner only on three sailings in 2017: Jan.
-25, 31, Feb.
-14.
+Once offered on select voyages only, this dinner is now a feature on all our departures.

 Explore visionary temples and religious relics